 After review, the Academic Senate votes on a resolution to approve the new certificate.

-Notification of WASC (Certificates Only)
+Student Success and Community Partnership Specialist - Notification of WASC (Certificates Only)

 After campus approvals of new degree program proposals, the Office of Academic Programs will submit the new certificate to Stanislaus State's accrediting body, WASC Senior College and University's (WSCUC) through their “screening form”.
 Their review will ensure that the program does not represent a significant departure from the institution’s offerings since the last reaffirmation of accreditation visit.
 If the program does this, a Substantive Change Review will be required.

 The proposal will be forwarded to the Office of the Chancellor for final review to ensure compliance with Executive Order 1071 (EO 1071), requiring subprograms curriculum must constitute less than one half of the units required in the major program.

 The proposal for ALL undergraduate programs must include a degree audit form:

 While the CSU does not have systemwide definitions for options, concentrations, emphases, and special emphases—and definitions will vary by campus—in practice, these are considered “subprograms” that are minimal requirements relative to the major core.
 In order to ensure what WASC calls the “meaning, quality, and integrity” of degrees, approved campus degree programs maintain consistent requirements that reflect the approved title and that ensure sufficient opportunities for students to achieve the degree-program’s learning outcomes.
 Additional requirements occur within subprograms, including options, concentrations, special emphases, tracks, threads, and so on.
 Assessment of student learning outcomes in subprograms is encouraged.
 Presidents have the authority to approve the implementation of minors per Executive Order 1071 (EO 1071), which is delegated to the AVP for Academic Affairs at Stanislaus State.